Old Man Logan: All-New All-Different Marvel

 Logan wakes up in the past on Earth-616 and decides to prevent his apocalyptic future.
-He targets the minor villain Black Butcher and easily kills him.
-He seeks Mysterio's location and is joined by Kate Bishop.
-Logan meets Commander Steve Rogers, who shows him his adamantium-coated corpse from the future.
-Logan appears in Extraordinary X-Men but declines to rejoin the team.
-He decides to protect Maureen from the Reavers but gets wounded.
-Later, he decides to hunt down Lady Deathstrike.

 Logan experiences nightmares about a villain uprising, and Jean Grey convinces him to change his mind.
 He seeks help from experts to rescue Bruce Banner Jr. from the Wastelands.
 In the current time, he defeats the Hulk Gang with help from Hawkeye.
 He is also involved in the "Civil War II" and "Inhumans vs. X-Men" storylines.
 Logan becomes part of Kitty Pryde's Gold Team of X-Men and confronts the Weapon X organization.

-Logan tracks down the Regenix drug and confronts the Crazy Thunder Gang.
-He helps Silver Samurai rescue Mariko Yashida from the Hand's control.
-Later, Logan, Lady Deathstrike, and Sabretooth are captured by the Orphans Of X but eventually rescued and revived.